dannguyen/journalism-syllabi/README.md

 <a href="http://web.augsburg.edu/afa/syllabi/September%202010-August%202011/1-Fall/Fall%202011%20ENL327A%20Aggergaard.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is a reporting class.
+        This is a reporting class.
 Computers will assist you to get you where you need to go, which will be off campus, in the community, our community, reporting the news.
-</em></p>
+        </small></p>

         <p>Instructors: Steve Aggergaard</p>
     </td>
     <td>
-        Augsburg College
+        <small>Augsburg College</small>
     </td>
   </tr>